Parameterizing Dataset Distillation via Gaussian Splatting: Methodology

 \subsection{Efficient Gaussian Splatting Design}

-The core of the above optimization lies in the differentiable renderer $R(\mathbf{p}^j;\mathcal{C})$, which maps Gaussian primitives to distilled images with both high visual fidelity and computational scalability.
+The core of the above optimization lies in the differentiable renderer $R(\mathbf{p}^j;\mathcal{C})$, which render Gaussian primitives to distilled images with both high visual fidelity and computational scalability.
 To enable efficient processing of Gaussian representations for large-scale dataset distillation, we incorporate several critical designs into the rendering pipeline, including parallel rendering of multiple distilled images, anti-aliasing strategies, spatial constraints on Gaussian positions and quantization.

 Existing open-source rasterization operators are primarily designed for 3D scene reconstruction or single-image tasks such as representation learning and super-resolution, and generally lack support for multi-image rendering.
 To fully leverage the parallelism of modern GPUs, we implement customized data structures and rendering kernels for both the forward and backward passes.
 Specifically, all Gaussian primitives across the entire distilled dataset are represented as a single contiguous 1D vector, and a globally unique ID (GUID) system is used to assign threads that rasterize multiple images in parallel.
-Details are provided in Appendix~\ref{appendix:parallel}, and code will be open-sourced.
+Video distillation can also be formulated as a specific instance within this framework by representing a video sequence as a series of individual frames.
+Details are provided in Appendix~\ref{appendix:parallel}, and code will be attached in the supplementary material.

 Some Gaussians may become highly anisotropic during optimization to capture high-frequency features such as edges, which necessitates anti-aliasing strategies.
-We adopt two complementary techniques: (i) analytic pre-filtering, which approximates each Gaussian’s integral over a pixel area by convolving it with a unit pixel box filter, resulting in a modified covariance
+We adopt two complementary techniques: (i) analytic pre-filtering, which approximates each Gaussian’s integral over a pixel area by convolving it with a unit pixel box filter, resulting in a modified covariance:

 introducing a minimum rendering variance that suppresses aliasing for extremely narrow Gaussians; and (ii) 2$\times$2 supersampling anti-aliasing (SSAA), which averages multiple samples within each pixel area to smooth boundaries and reduce high-frequency artifacts with minimal overhead.